Tongue-tie assessment and division services

 For detailed information on tongue-tie download my parents guide to tongue-tie.

-I offer clinic consultations in Stapleford and Bury St Edmunds and home visits for frenulotomy within 30 miles travelling distance of Ely.
+I offer clinic consultations in Stapleford (Cambridge), Bury St Edmunds and Hethersett (Norwich).
+I also offer home visits for frenulotomy within 30 miles travelling distance of Ely when I have capacity.
 The area covered includes Cambridgeshire, West Suffolk (Newmarket/Mildenhall/Bury St Edmunds area)or West Norfolk (Downham Market/King's Lynn/Swaffham area).

 Cost for home visits £200.00 for assessment and feeding support with frenulotomy. £125.00 for assessment and feeding support only.
 To book phone 07729629190 or email firstname.lastname@example.org